ghastlyfigure/SC2002-MOBLIMA/README.md

 ## How to use our Application
 - Download our src folder into your IDE to run it from fresh from MOBLIMA.java
 - Alternatively, you may include the database folder in your IDE on top of the src folder for pre-loaded Admin Credentials, Movie Listings, Movie Sessions, Holidays, Transactions and Ratings
-- Username: admin , Password: password
+- (Database) Username: admin , Password: password